-First, before I forge… Folks in the Los Angeles area, this weekend is the Writers Coffeehouse.
+First, before I forget… Folks in the Los Angeles area, this weekend is the Writers Coffeehouse.
 Sunday, noon to three, at Dark Delicacies in Burbank.
 It’s free and it’s open to writers of all levels—from bare-bones beginners to seasoned professionals, and even a few mid-list hacks like myself.
 Stop by, ask questions, have fun.

 Speaking of writing advice…